Understanding animal protection in food policy: A victim-based approach

 The notion of victimhood has held important weight and symbolic value in several jurisdictions, with numerous policies informed by victim-centred narratives.
 Moreover, academic literature indicates that the way victim status is assigned or denied impacts on who receives particular forms of protection.
 As pressures mount against food systems and the individuals involved, from industry workers to consumers, to farmed animals and wildlife, how the needs and interests of such individuals are viewed, and therefore, how they are protected, is at a critical nexus.

-Therefore, my research examines how victim conceptualisation and the ideas of different interest groups influence how animal protection is weighted in food policy.
-To do this, I focus on the case of Scottish salmon.
+Therefore, my research examines how understandings of the status of victimhood and the ideas of different interest groups influence how animal protection is weighted in decisions related to food systems.
+I adopt a case study method to address this, for which I focus on the case of Scottish salmon.

 (1) Exactly how and why are different victim types conceptualised in food policy development?